Supporting Farms of the Future

 Human Capital: Education and Skills Development

 Through the Canadian Agricultural Human Resource Council Employer Survey in 2023, 44% of employers were unable to find needed workers7.
 Further, according to an RBC report, 600 fewer young people are pursuing agricultural careers each year, and the number of unfilled agricultural jobs is expected to increase from 63,000 in 2017 to 123,000 by 20298.
-Most of those empty jobs are in manual, unskilled development and redevelopment for career transitions as well as early career development and awareness of the opportunities in agriculture, agri-food and agri-tech.
+Most of those empty jobs are in manual, unskilled labour, and are often filled by temporary foreign workers.
+Barriers to working and investing in the industry need to be addressed by focusing on skill development and redevelopment for career transitions as well as early career development and awareness of the opportunities in agriculture, agri-food and agri-tech.

-Additionally, there is an untapped opportunity to create agriculture programs, similar to trades, apprenticeship and health related programs.
-Such programs can provide theory, safety and science-based training and education through course curriculum, while also integrating applied program training and specialization through immersive work experience.
-By modelling programs and creating incentives to target this specialized sector, industry and education can work together to create a suite of employable skills that enable students to gain the insight and experience to gainfully contribute to the agricultural industry and our economy into the future.
+Additionally, there is an untapped opportunity to create agriculture programs, similar to trades, apprenticeship and health-related programs.
+Such programs can provide theory, safety and science-based training and education through course curriculum, while integrating applied program training and specialization through immersive work experience programs.
+By modelling programs and creating incentives to target this specialized sector, industry and education can work together to create a suite of employable skills that enable students to gain insight and experience to gainfully contribute to the agricultural industry and our economy into the future.

 Technology and Innovation Cost Controls and Incentives

-However, Canada’s agri-food sector has low rates of technology adoption compared to other countries11.
-Canada will need to increase its competitive advantage and bridge the gap between emerging technology and traditional farming methods,to increase its share of global funding in key technoligies12.
-According to an RBC Report, if Canada works to close the agricultural labour gap and accelerate investment in technology, it could gain $11 billion in annual GDP by 2030.
+However, Canada’s agri-food sector has low rates of technology adoption compared to other countries.11 Canada will need to increase its competitive advantage and bridge the gap between emerging technology and traditional farming methods, to increase its share of global funding in key technologies.12 According to an RBC Report, if Canada works to close the agriculture labour gap and accelerate investment in technology, it could gain $11 billion in annual GDP by 2030.

 Regulatory Obstacles